-We achieved runner up for our project 'From School Grounds to Forest Grounds' in the Primary Awards for Green Education in Schools (PAGES) in June 2022.
-We were also delighted to be awarded a Gold Award from the Woodland Trust in April 2022.
+In June 2023, Lochdonhead Primary School were the 'Green Researcher Regional Winner' for our 'Nature Trail Regeneration Project' in the Primary Awards for Green Education in Schools (PAGES).

 The pupils have successfully engaged in: The Climate Change Message in a Bottle Art Competition for the Scottish Government's Carbon Neutral Islands Report; The Crest Awards by British Science Association; The Scottish Engineering Leaders Award; Show Racism the Red Card and Keep Scotland Beautiful.